miloCtz/real-state-app/README.md

 # Real Estate App

-A modern real estate application built with .NET 9 Aspire, Blazor, and React.
+A modern real estate application built with .NET 9 Aspire and React.

 ## Prerequisites